Everything about carpet backing

 How it glues the floor:

 For those who like to stick their rugs to the floor, check that the glue under the back of the carpet holds up properly and for a long time.
-If you get a rug with thin rubber support, you will often have to remove the carpet when the foot congestion increases.
+If you get a rug with thin rubber support, you will often have to remove the carpet when the foot traffic increases.

 Look for Easy Clean: